-Jennifer Nedeau has nearly a decade of experience working with media brands as well as non-profits, public affairs and corporate clients who are looking to engage with their audiences online and off.
+Jennifer Nedeau is a media expert and writer with nearly a decade of experience working with publishers, non-profits, public affairs and corporate clients.

-Nedeau currently serves as a director at Bully Pulpit Interactive where she leads client strategy and looks at the evolving intersection of social media, online content and digital advertising.
+Currently, Nedeau serves as a senior director at Bully Pulpit Interactive where she leads client strategy and looks at the evolving intersection of social media, online content and digital advertising.
 Using her experience in communications, Nedeau works to tell Bully Pulpit’s story to the press, write case studies and execute the firm’s communications strategy.
-She is currently based in Washington, DC.
-Currently, she works as a director at Bully Pulpit Interactive, a full-service digital strategy and online advertising firm, based in Washington, DC.
-If you’re interested in working with Bully Pulpit Interactive, please go here.
+In addition to her work at Bully Pulpit, she writes a regular column for PRWeek’s technology site, The Hub.

 Previous to working for Time Inc., she ran her own consultancy and served as the Director of Digital Strategy at Air America Media where she promoted 15 radio programs and six online news channels until the company filed bankruptcy in January of 2010.
-She has also worked for New Media Strategies and America Abroad Media.
+She has worked for New Media Strategies and America Abroad Media as well.

-Nedeau has given presentations and speeches about the future of news media as well as women’s leadership in front of audiences at The New York Times, The National Press Club, Princeton’s Woodrow Wilson School, Start Up Weekend NYC, Campus Progress’ National Conference, STAND Against Genocide Conference, Netroots Nation, Politics Online Conference and more.
+Nedeau has appeared on Good Morning America and she has given presentations and speeches at The New York Times, The National Press Club, Princeton’s Woodrow Wilson School, Start Up Weekend NYC, Campus Progress’ National Conference, STAND Against Genocide Conference, Netroots Nation, Politics Online Conference and more.
 In March of 2010, she was chosen as one of “30 extraordinary women making history” by the Women’s Media Center for her writing surrounding health care reform.
 Gloria Feldt, a feminist activist and author, published a book titled, No Excuses: 9 Ways Women Can Change How We Think About Power, which includes interviews with Nedeau about the relationship between women and power.